timothymiller/docker-prisma-studio/README.md

 ## ☁️ Enterprise Deployments

 For DevOps help setting up an on-premise or cloud-agnostic environment for software engineers, [email me](mailto:tim.miller@preparesoftware.com?subject=[GitHub%20Consulting]%20docker-prisma-studio) or [contact me on Discord](https://discord.gg/gtF4AX9UGA)

+For example, before deploying this in a production environment, you will want to setup Traefik middleware for authentication to limit database access.

 Create three ```.env``` configs